The ideal sleeping environment

 The room climate also influences our sleep and both an ambient temperature that is too cold and one that is too warm have a negative effect on the quality of sleep.
 The regulation of body temperature by freezing or sweating as a reaction to an uncomfortable ambient temperature puts the body under stress and promotes problems falling asleep and sleeping through the night.
 With the natural sleep-wake rhythm, our body temperature drops continuously in the evening and at night until it slowly rises again from around 3 a.m.
 Experts therefore recommend a rather cool room temperature between 16 and 18 degrees Celsius.

 Light plays an important role in our natural sleep-wake cycle and acts as an external clock for hormone production.
-As darkness increases, our body begins to release the sleep hormone melatonin, which makes us tired.
+As darkness increases, our body starts releasing the sleep hormone melatonin, which makes us tired.
 Bright light, on the other hand, inhibits melatonin production and thus counteracts natural sleep.
 The sleeping environment should therefore always be kept as dark as possible and incident daylight and disturbing light sources such as illuminated alarm clocks, screens and smartphones should be banned.

 In summary, a darkened and quiet room with comfortable sleeping facilities and temperatures between 16 and 18 degrees Celsius is the ideal sleeping environment.
 In this way, optimal conditions are created for falling asleep quickly and calmly and for a sleep that is as undisturbed and restful as possible.
 Especially in connection with other rules of good sleep hygiene, you can positively influence your sleep in this way and ensure that you get the best out of your sleep in the long term and start the day fit and relaxed in the morning.